-This Dine origin story was first told to me by Howard Bad Hand, The Most Interesting Gentleman In The World, who was a regular at my restaurant in Taos, NM.
+The important parts of this Dine origin story were first told to me by Howard Bad Hand, The Most Interesting Gentleman In The World, who was a regular at my restaurant in Taos, NM.
 We were both horse drunk on free Italian wine during one of our many after-hours conversations spanning the I Ching, Don Quixote, the Sun Dance, and UFOs.
-He himself acknowledged it was 2nd hand from his perspective, but thought I would take it to heart when I was still coming out-of-the-closet as a gay man.
+I might be making this whole episode up.
+He acknowledged it was 2nd hand from his perspective, but thought I would take the story to heart when I was still coming out of the closet as a gay man.
 Regardless, this is one of the best stories I’ve ever been told.

 When the world was destroyed by floods, The People who survived fled through a crack into this world.
 This is the world that we, for the time being, call home.
 A short time after that terrifying escape is when this story happened.

-The People fled through a small crack in the sky that Coyote said he saw birds flying through, which was a portal into this world.
+The People fled through a small crack in the sky that Coyote said he saw birds flying through, which was a portal into this world that we call The Sipapu.
 This new world is much larger than the world below that The People crawled out of.
 It is so surprisingly large that when they emerged, First Man and First Woman sent the four fastest runners for 10 days to the North, South, East, and West.

-Each of the scouts returned on the 20th day saying they could have run for 20 days farther without seeing an end to this world.
+Each of the scouts returned on the appointed day saying they could have ran for 20 days farther without seeing an end to this world.

-The People wished to be alone in this new world, but they were not.
+The People wished to be alone in the new world, but they were not.
 Coyote The Trickster had also emerged.
-The People knew this since it was Coyote who had shown them the way to escape.
-They did not forget that it was also Coyote who had caused the world below this one to flood in the first place!
+The People knew this, since it was Coyote who had shown them the way to escape.
+They did not forget that it was also Coyote who had caused the Great Flood in the first place!
 But Coyote had come through The Sipapu, along with all kinds of Monsters, and nothing could be done about that.

 Coyote, The Monsters, and The First People did not belong in this world, but all of them made the best life they could.
-The Monsters had not been seen again and The People tried to forget about them.
-So far, Coyote The Trickster had asked for nothing in return.
+The Monsters had not been seen again, so The People tried to forget about them.
+Coyote The Trickster had asked for nothing in return… so far.
 But this made The First People uneasy, for they knew his nature better than their own.

 Before the harvest, the great beavers of this world made a dam upstream leading from the mountains to the village.
 The flow of water slowed to a trickle and the crops started to die.
 Many of The First People died of thirst before the great beaver dam could be cleared and the water source restored.

 During the time when the crops were dry, fire swept through the valley.
-Many had escaped the flood only to die of thirst and hunger that winter.
-The survivors knew that someone had to be appointed to protect the water supply in the mountains to keep it clear and flowing.
-Another would have to spend the season in the fields below, guarding the crops.
+Many had escaped the Great Flood only to die of thirst and hunger the next winter.
+The survivors knew someone had to be appointed to protect the water supply in the mountains to keep it clear and flowing.
+Another person would have to spend the season in the fields below, guarding the crops.

-Even though everyone understood that each task was essential for the survival of all the People, no one was willing to take responsibility for the water above or for the fields below.
+Even though everyone understood that each task was essential for the survival of all, no one was willing to take responsibility for the water above or for the fields below the village.
 You see, they all had their own families and newborn children to care for.
-Not a single one of them could imagine abandoning their own family for months at a time to travel miles away from the village when danger seem to multiply daily.
+Not a single one of them could imagine abandoning their own family for months to travel miles away from the village when dangers seem to multiply daily.

-The other twin had to run far up into the mountains past where the great beaver dam has been destroyed.
+The other twin had to run far up into the mountains, past where the great beaver dam had been destroyed.
 This twin kept the headwaters clear all season long.
-When they got bored, this twin formed the muddy riverbank clay into the first pottery.
+When they got bored, this twin formed the muddy river bank clay into the first pottery.

-When it was time to harvest, both twins came back to the village and told the People about their new inventions.
-Learning from the twins how to make pottery and weave baskets, all of the People were able to store enough food and water to make it through winter.
-Without the baskets and pottery invented by the twins Turquoise One Who Changes and the White Shell One Who Changes, the People would not have survived.
+When it was time to harvest, both twins came back to the village and told The People about their new inventions.
+Learning from the twins how to make pottery and weave baskets, The People were able to store enough grain and carry fresh water to be comfortable all winter.
+Without the baskets and pottery invented by the twins Turquoise One Who Changes and the White Shell One Who Changes, our ancestors would not have survived.